geeksforsocialchange/gfsc-community-theme/README.md

 ## Linking the Theme Folder

-Since your theme folder (`gfsc-community-theme`) is located outside the Ghost installation folder, you need to create a symbolic link to it inside the `content/themes` directory.
+Since your theme folder (`gfsc-community-theme`) is located outside the Ghost installation folder, we need to create a symbolic link to it inside the `content/themes` directory.

 ```bash
 cd content/themes # Assuming you are already in the gfsc-ghost directory